Emergency Department Patient Flow Optimization with an Alternative Care Threshold Policy: Methodology

 Emergency departments operate differently depending on their location and the populations they serve.
-Based on research on rural-urban healthcare differences \citep{greenwood2019}, we study two types of EDs: \emph{rural} and \emph{urban}.
-Each type faces unique challenges and has different resources available.
-Urban EDs serve more patients and have access to more resources.
-Rural EDs handle fewer patients but play a critical role in providing healthcare access to their communities.
-We base our input parameters on several references including national healthcare data \citep{cairns2024}, emergency department performance studies \citep{edba2023}, and research on ED operations and costs \citep{fairhealth2024}.
+Based on research on rural-urban healthcare differences \cite{greenwood2019}, we study two types of EDs: \emph{rural} and \emph{urban}.
+We base our input parameters on several references including national healthcare data \cite{cairns2024}, emergency department performance studies \cite{edba2023}, and research on ED operations and costs \cite{fairhealth2024}.

+The computational analysis is performed on these two representative ED configurations to demonstrate the model's applicability across different healthcare settings.
+Parameter values are derived from published healthcare data; as summarized in Table~\ref{tab:ed_parameters} and described below.

 {